Materials-Consortia/OPTIMADE/optimade.rst

     }

   In this example, the properties :field:`elements`, :field:`nelements`, and :field:`lattice_vectors` are compacted along the first dimension (`dim_frames`).
-  Since all these arrays have length 5 along this dimension (see value of :field:`nframes`), the client MUST interpret them as if the specified value is repeated 5 times.
+  Since all these arrays have a size of 5 along this dimension (see value of :field:`nframes`), the client MUST interpret them as if the specified value is repeated 5 times.
   Instead the :field:`_exmpl_timestep` property is not compacted, since it has different values for each frame.
   Moreover, the value of the :field:`cartesian_site_positions` property is omitted (with value :val:`null`, as the server deems it to be too large for a single response, e.g. because the number of atoms is too large) and its content is instead transferred using the large property values protocol (see section `Transmission of large property values`_; for brevity we do not show here the content of the :field:`meta` field).

   We note that the value to be repeated can be either a single item (as it is the case for :field:`nelements`, to be interpreted as ``[2, 2, 2, 2, 2]``) or a list.
 In the latter case, the whole list is repeated, as it is the case for :field:`elements` (to be interpreted as ``[["H","O"], ["H","O"], ["H","O"], ["H","O"], ["H","O"]]``) and the :field:`lattice_vectors` (to be interpreted as the repetition of the 3x3 matrix ``[[4.0, 0.0, 0.0],[0.0, 4.0, 0.0],[0.0, 0.0, 4.0]]`` 5 times, i.e., a trajectory with the same lattice vectors for all 5 frames).

-  In order to be able to use a compact format, the server MUST have also declared the corresponding properties as compactable in their property definitions.
+  In order to be able to use a compact format for a list property, the server MUST also declare it as compactable in the corresponding property metadata.
 For instance, for the :field:`lattice_vectors` property:

   .. code:: jsonc

     {
+      "data": [
-      "data": {
+        {
-        "type": "info",
+          "type": "trajectories",
-        "id": "trajectories",
+          "id": "example.db:traj:0001",
+          "attributes": {
+            "lattice_vectors":
+              [
+                [[4.0, 0.0, 0.0],[0.0, 4.0, 0.0],[0.0, 0.0, 4.0]]
+              ],
+            "nframes": 10,
             // ...
+          },
+          "meta": {
-        "properties": {
+            "property_metadata": {
-          // ...
               "lattice_vectors": {
-            "$id": "urn:uuid:81edf372-7b1b-4518-9c14-7d482bd67834",
-            "title": "Lattice vectors",
-            // ...
-            "x-optimade-type": "list",
-            "x-optimade-dimensions": {
-                "names": ["dim_frames", "dim_lattice", "dim_spatial"],
-                "sizes": [null, 3, 3] // size along dim_frames is variable, so not specified here "compactable": [true, false, false] // compactable along dim_frames }
+                "compactable": [true, false, false] // compactable along dim_frames (and not along the other two dimensions) }
             }
           }
-      }
+        },
+        // ...
+      ]
     }

 Responses
 =========